 When starting your ATV for the first time, open the throttle a couple of times to get the gas flowing into the carburetor and the jets inside.
 After the engine “pops” the first time, then give it a little throttle and allow it to idle till it warms up.

-1. Fuel- To check if fuel is getting to the carburetor, you will need pull the fuel line at the carburetor.
+1. Fuel- To check if fuel is getting to the carburetor, you will need to pull the fuel line at the carburetor.
 This can be accomplished by either going through the left side just under the left side of the tank.
-Contact Superior Powersports service technician for further trouble shooting advice.
+Contact Superior Powersports service technician for further troubleshooting advice.

 2. Spark- to check for adequate spark at the spark plug you will need to either remove the spark plug installed in the engine or acquire another.

-4. For all other starting issues, Contact Superior Powersports service department.
+4. For all other starting issues, Contact the Superior Powersports service department.